Doing Laundry with Kids

 13. Fold clothes right away.
 The longer they sit in the dryer, the more wrinkled they become.

 14. Clean the lint screen.
-A clogged lint screen can make dryers run a long time.
+A clogged lint screen can make dryers run for a long time.
 That wastes energy and money and causes wear and tear on your favorite clothes.
 Plus, it's a fire hazard.

 Doing Laundry with Kids: Getting Clean Clothes Put Away

 So far, so good.
 You've set up your home with laundry baskets in logical places.
 The family is dumping dirty duds where they belong.
-Everyone is taking turns bringing down the laundry baskets, running the machine, and folding the clothes.

 Make each family member responsible.
 Each person fetches their laundry basket and puts his or her clothes away.
 A clean house rule to consider: Any baskets left unclaimed for more than 24 hours (without a school or sleepover excuse) will be removed from sight for one week (into the garage or a closet.)